wso2/docs-is/en/docs/learn/x509certificate-authenticator.md

     2.  `            username           ` : This attribute value will be
         taken as the authenticated user subject identifier.
 Update this with any of the certificate attributes, e.g., CN and Email.
+    3. `name` : This attribute identifies the authenticator that is configured as the second authentication step.
+    4. `enable`: This attribute, when set to true makes the authenticator capable of being involved in the authentication process.

     ``` toml
     [authentication.authenticator.x509_certificate.parameters]